 What is Cloud Compliance?

-Cloud computing has introduced several advantages such as scalability, elasticity, and cost savings.
+Cloud computing has introduced several advantages, such as scalability, elasticity, and cost savings.
 However, the ability to secure cloud infrastructure is one of the biggest challenges for cloud adoption.
-Consequently, several compliance benchmarks appeared in the last few years to provide baseline security guidelines for enterprises.
+Consequently, several compliance benchmarks have appeared in the last few years to provide enterprise security guidelines.
 Adhering to cloud compliance benchmarks provides good baseline security.
 The available cloud compliance benchmarks can be categorized into three groups: government standards, industry-specific standards, and traditional security standards.

 These are standards initiated and maintained by national and regional governments.
 Examples include:

 National Institute of Standards and Technology (NIST) - The United States government owns and operates NIST as a regulatory organization.
 NIST establishes several guidelines for Information Technology, including cloud computing.